magnusdv/dvir/README.md

 The dvir (Disaster Victim Identification) library
 =================================================

 DNA profiles are available from victims (post mortem, pm, data) and reference families (ante mortem, am, data) with missing persons.
-A forward stepwise approach, conceptually similar to variable selection in regression analysis, is implemented in the function `dviForward`.
+A forward stepwise approach, conceptually similar to variable selection in regression analysis, is implemented in the function `forward`.

 Installation
 ------------